-Times Wang is an Associate at Cohen Milstein and a litigator in the firm’s Securities Litigation & Investor Protection Practice Group.
+Times Wang is an Associate at Cohen Milstein and a litigator in the firm’s Securities Litigation & Investor Protection practice group.
 Before joining Cohen Milstein in 2014, Mr. Wang was an associate at a top-tier litigation firm in California.

-Currently, Mr. Wang is litigating the following matters:
+Mr. Wang is currently litigating the following matters:

-- Total Natural Gas: Cohen Milstein is Co-Lead Counsel for a proposed class of plaintiffs in a case alleging that energy giant Total S.A. and its subsidiaries manipulated natural gas prices in the United States by buying and selling large amounts of physical gas that it never intended to actually deliver, or take delivery of.
-The sole reason Total made these purchases and sales was allegedly to move price indexes in directions that would benefit financial positions Total had taken elsewhere in the market.
-The case alleges that this scheme caused artificial prices to occur in the natural gas market, and, crucially, at the Henry Hub.
-Mr. Wang briefed the critical scienter/specific intent portion of the opposition to the motion to dismiss, which is currently pending.
+- Total Natural Gas: Mr. Wang represents a public utility in a case alleging that energy giant Total S.A. and its subsidiaries manipulated natural gas prices in the United States by buying and selling large amounts of physical gas that it never intended to actually deliver, or take delivery of, in order to move prices in directions that would benefit financial positions Total had taken elsewhere in the market.
+The case involves important questions of causation under the Commodity Exchange Act, and is currently on appeal to the U.S. Court of Appeals for the Second Circuit.
+Mr. Wang is a core member of the team serving as co-lead counsel for the proposed plaintiff class.

 His successes include: